Flat Pack Homes Cost

 You should always ensure you have the financing in place before going down the flatpack route as some mortgage lenders are not keen to lend against prefabricated properties, so shop around for a mortgage and get a decision in principle before you commit to a flat pack build.

-The cost of the basic skin with a flat pack property can vary from around £75 up to £200 per square metre.
-But this cost will not include the foundations, plumbing, electrical work, gas installation, utility connections, interior fixtures and fittings, kitchen and bathroom furniture, white goods, flooring or decorating.
+A basic skin also doesn't include plumbing, electrical work, gas installation, utility connections, interior fixtures and fittings, kitchen and bathroom furniture, white goods, flooring or decorating.

 The actual costs will typically be anywhere from around £1,500-£3,000 per square metre for the finished home ready to move into.